Now or Later?

 "Okay, so what?
 I have better things to do, what's your point?"

-This very question from the fictitious interlocutor I invented is a practical effect.
+This very question from the fictional interlocutor I invented is a practical effect.

 In theory, people in a more dopaminergic world want quick satisfactions.